awni/awni.github.io/ctc-draft.md

 ## The Problem

-We've[^8] seen an explosion in the use of neural networks for mapping sequences to sequences.
+We've seen an explosion in the use of neural networks for mapping sequences to sequences.
 One work-horse algorithm for neural sequence transduction is CTC.
 Certain assumptions made by the CTC algorithm make it especially well suited for problems such as automatic speech recognition and hand-writing recognition,